Benefits of Automated Spend Analysis

 Maverick spending comes into play when employees opt to go outside of the approved suppliers to purchase goods and services.
 When this happens, it affects profits and contract compliance and fulfillment.

 Identifying maverick spend is essential, and the only way to do this is to have increased spend visibility.
-Organizations must be able to identify any and all unmanaged costs, which requires a detailed spend analysis.
+Organizations must be able to identify any and all unmanaged costs, which requires a detailed spend analysis including tail spend analysis.
 Accountability helps in tracking mistakes to a particular person or source, to address the issue at the root cause.

 Procurement organizations often use spend analysis as the first step of aligning the sourcing strategy with competitive strategy.
 When done properly, organizations can identify opportunities to leverage buying power to reduce costs, improve operational performance and supplier management, and also improve relationships with all stakeholders both internal and external.